About USF I-Corps

 - Broaden the impact of basic-research projects by translating technology into commercial products

 With the I-Corps Sites Program, the National Science Foundation is trying to achieve a number of goals:

 - Accelerate the commercialization of new technologies, products and processes that arise from the nation's academic institutions.

 - Nurture students and/or faculty who are engaged in projects having the potential to be transitioned into the marketplace.

 - Develop formal, active, local innovation ecosystems that contribute to a larger, national network of mentors, researchers, entrepreneurs and investors.

 - Encourage collaboration between academia and industry.

 - Prepare local teams to engage competitively in NSF's I-Corps Teams Program (I-Corps Teams) and in SBIR and other competitions that support entrepreneurship.

-- Contribute to a National Innovation Network (NIN) of I-Corps Sites, Nodes, Mentors, and alumni-Teams from these entities.
+- Contribute to a National Innovation Network (NIN) of I-Corps Sites, Nodes, Hubs, Mentors, and alumni-Teams from these entities.